David Opoku

-David Osei Opoku (born 31 January 1992) is a Ghanaian professional footballer who currently plays as a forward for Muaither SC.
+David Osei Opoku (born 31 January 1992) is a Ghanaian former professional footballer who played as a forward.

-Playing career

-Youth and college
+Early life and education

-Opoku played for Achimota School in Accra, Ghana and trained with Chelsea FC in England before moving to the United States to play college football for the University of California, Santa Barbara.
-He spent 2 seasons with the UC Santa Barbara Gauchos men's soccer team and was named the Big West Conference Freshman of the Year in 2010 in addition to being named to the 2010 All-Big West Second Team.
+Opoku played for Achimota School in Accra, Ghana and trained with Chelsea in England before moving to the United States to play college football for the University of California, Santa Barbara.
+He spent two seasons with the UC Santa Barbara Gauchos men's soccer team.
+He was the 2010 Big West Conference Freshman of the Year and named to the 2010 All-Big West Second Team.
 He ended his career with the Gauchos with 15 goals and 7 assists.

-Professional
+Club career

 After a few months of trials, Opoku signed a contract with Finnish Veikkausliiga club Myllykosken Pallo −47 in April 2012.
 He played in 13 Veikkausliiga matches with the club, scoring no goals.
 He did score in his lone 2012–13 UEFA Europa League appearance on 12 July 2012 against Cefn Druids A.F.C.

 Opoku was sent on loan to IF Gnistan, who play in the Finnish Kakkonen, in August 2012 to see out the remainder of his contract where he scored 7 goals in 10 matches.

 He joined Iranian club Sanat Mes Kerman F.C. on a short-term deal in March 2014 and recorded one assist during his time with the club.

 In Fall 2015, he signed for Lebanese Premier League side Al Egtmaaey Tripoli.

 He then joined rivals Tripoli SC the following year.

 In the summer of 2017, he signed with Qatar Stars League club Muaither SC.